acep-aedg/aedg-metadata/README.md

 This packages uses `pyproject.toml` to define the dependencies instead of `requirements.txt`.
 It was set-up using `uv` which is the preferred package management system, but pip with `virtualenv` can also be used.

-Extra dependencies needed for rendering sphinx documentation (`docs`) and testing with `pytest` (`test`) are defined using optional dependencies and not groups.
+Extra dependencies needed for testing with `pytest` (`test`) are defined using optional dependencies and not groups.
 This is because compatibility with `pip` was important.
 As of 3/23/2025, `uv` was able to make "groups", but the most recent version of `pip` (v25.0.1) did not have groups enabled yet (v25.1dev seems to).
 Installation instructions for these extras are included.

 Clone the repository locally: